ilivestrong/paytrack/README.md

 ## future-enhancements

-This solution isn't perfect as it is restricted to a certain scope only.
+This solution isn't perfect as it is restricted to a certain scope and assumptions.
+Functional/Non-functional may need to be discussed more for a better and more scalable/distributed solution.

 - In a typical scenario, there must be daily data injection from various companies into our system.
 In lieu of that, API endpoints have been provided to create such data yourself.